The Shandong Blog

 Acer truncatum Sweet Spot Shantung maple, or Shandong maple.

 ‘Sweet Spot’ Shandong maple is awesome on November 30, 2017 when I visit Metro Maples.
 15 feet tall and wide after 20 years.
-Unfortunately the spots have not been reproduced on grafted trees.
+Unfortunately the spots do not appear on grafted trees.
 Collected some Fire Dragon seeds too.

 Acer truncatum Sweet Spot Shantung maple, or Shandong maple.